dd32/td-gh-ex/readme.txt

 = Footer-sidebar.php, How to add footer widgets =
 Go to appearance - widgets.
 Drag widgets from left side and drop into First footer widget, second footer widget...and so on..

-= Where can I get support for the theme? =
-Support is available at http://themeszen.com/?page_id=33

 = How to use menus =
 For Menus: Use WordPress Menu system under Appearance tab.